pheintzman/RefineAlign/README.md

 	https://doi.org/10.64898/2026.04.20.719564

 The missingness filter script (fasta_nomissing_v2.py) is modified from the original by Pontus Skoglund (https://github.com/pontussk/fasta_nomissing.py) that is distributed under a GNU General Public License v3.0.
-In the original version, only Ns were recognised as missing data whereas the modification also recognises IUPAC ambiguity codes and asterisks as missing data
+In the original version, only Ns were recognised as missing data whereas the modification also recognises IUPAC ambiguity codes and asterisks as missing data.
+This version is also designed to be used on an alignment by recognising the gap character (-).
+Gaps are not considered in missingness calculations
+If sequences are of different lengths, then the script will exit with an error.
+This is in contrast to the original script, whereby sequences were silently truncated to the shortest.
+Applying the script to a multiple sequence alignment should not encounter this issue